pkese/raspberry-fsharp/README.md

 You'll want to set up a password-less access to Raspberry by creating a pair of private and public security keys and then copying public key to Raspberry.
 To do that, run `ssh-keygen` on your computer which, will generate a pair of keys (in case you haven't done that already).
 Read the output of that command and see where it stored your keys in case you'll need to copy them manually.

-To copy the public key to your Raspberry, run the following on you local machine:
+Copy the public key to your Raspberry:

     ssh-copy-id pi@192.168.11.90